-Since our very first trip into the realm of EU projects with the KINOMED project, by now we have engaged in 7 different EU projects.
-The KINOMED project (2010-2013, funded by the Eurostars program) was focused on cloning, expression, purification and fragment-based screening of two kinases, PIM1 and CK2, followed by co-crystallization of the proteins with best fragments found during the screening.
+Since our first trip into the realm of EU projects with the KINOMED project, we have engaged in 7 different EU projects by now.
+The KINOMED project (2010-2013, funded by the Eurostars program) was focused on cloning, expression, purification, and fragment-based screening of two kinases, PIM1 and CK2, followed by co-crystallization of the proteins with the best fragments found during the screening.
 The second project was TAKTIC (Translational Kinase Tumour Inhibitor discovery Consortium).
-The project was focused on the NF-κB signalling pathway, which is activated by cellular responses to stimuli such as stress, cytokines, free radicals, ultraviolet irradiation, etc. The focus of the project was the design of novel inhibitors of NIK, a MAP3K- kinase responsible for the phosphorylation of IKKα homodimers within the so-called non-canonical NF-κB pathway (see for example the NF-κB inhibitors site).
+The project focused on the NF-κB signaling pathway, activated by cellular responses to stimuli such as stress, cytokines, free radicals, ultraviolet irradiation, etc. The project's focus was the design of novel inhibitors of NIK, a MAP3K- kinase responsible for the phosphorylation of IKKα homodimers within the so-called non-canonical NF-κB pathway (see, for example, the NF-κB inhibitors site).

-Our current EU project involvements includes: Virus-X, BIOCASCADES, SAFER and PhD4GlycoDrug.
-All these projects are currently making considerable contribution to expanding our research and business networks, introducing us to new fields and opening up new opportunities.
+Our current EU project involvements include Virus-X, BIOCASCADES, SAFER, and PhD4GlycoDrug.
+All these projects are currently contributing considerably to expanding our research and business networks, introducing us to new fields, and opening up new opportunities.

-The Virus-X project targets selected microbial ecosystems to find and analyse new virus genomes and identify new gene products useful for biotechnological applications.
+The Virus-X project targets selected microbial ecosystems to find and analyze new virus genomes and identify new gene products useful for biotechnological applications.
 Many academic and industrial partners (Matis, Bio-Prodict BV, ArcticZymes, SARomics Biostructures, A&A Biotechnology, Pasteur Institute, University of Bergen, Bielefeld University, Blaise-Pascal University, Max Plank Institute, University of Gdansk, Durham University, University of Stuttgart, Lund University) are involved in various aspects of the project.
 These include environmental sampling and metagenome sequencing; annotation & Structure-Function characterization using bioinformatics tools; cloning, expression & purification of chosen proteins; activity screening; crystallization and X-ray structure determination.
 By contributing to the structural characterization of the identified proteins, SARomics Biostructures contributes to several of the project’s main scientific objectives, among which are:

 • Elucidating the function of hypothetical genes and orphan gene products